-1.5 Forms of disciplinary action
+3.2 Forms of disciplinary action

 As we have already listed above, oral reprimand is the wildest and most common of the disciplinary types available.
 It is used when the offence is light and is a first offence.
 Some e.g. A. G. Cole says after an oral reprimand has been used, the fact that is oral notwithstanding, this action should be recorded i.e. it should be indicated in the employees record that on such a date, he/she was orally warned.

 Following the oral warning, in order of gravity, is the written warning.
-In business as opposed to government organizations, what follows written warning could be loss of privileges.
-Flippo puts this form of disciplinary action thus: "For such offences as tardiness or leaving work without permission, fines or loss of various privileges can be used.
+In business as opposed to government organizations, what follows written warning could be loss of privileges.Flippo puts this form of disciplinar thus: "For such offences tardiness leaving as or permission, fines or loss of various privileges can be used.
 The fines usually have some relationship to the work time actually lost.
-The loss of privileges includes such items as good job assignments, right to select machine or other equipment, and freedom of movement about the workplace or company".
+The loss of privileges include such items as good job assignments, right to select machine or other equipment, and freedom of movement about the workplace or company".

+work

 Layoffs, which are known in public service as suspensions, in the words of Flippo "... can vary in severity from one to several days' loss of work without pay".

 Demotion is a reduction in rank and usually accompanied by reduction in pay.
-In the words of O. Glenn Stahl, "The employee who suffers demotion is subject to a continuing penalty, since his monthly earnings are permanently less than before the action was taken.
+In the words of O. Glenn Stahl, "The employee who suffers de motion is subject to a continuing penalty, since his monthly earnings are permanently less than before the action was taken.
 In addition, the stigma is greater, and the new duties to which he is assigned may be less agreeable".

-Discharge in the words of Flippo " ...... is the most severe penalty that a business organization can give and constitutes 'industrial capital punishment'.
-In the Nigerian public service, there are two variants of discharge, termination of appointment and dismissal.
+Discharge in the words of Flippo "...... is the most severe penalty that a business organization can give and constitutes 'industrial capital punishment'.
+In the Nigerian public service, there are two variants of discharge, te rmination of appointment and dismissal.

 In Nigeria, dismissal is removal or discharge from service which involves not only loss of income and status but also, and in the words of Stahl, "loss of pension privileges (and) with continuing disability so far as re-entrance into the service is concerned" In Nigeria not only does a dismissed officer lose his ability to re-enter the organization or service from which he is dismissed, but from any government or other service.

-The form of removal or discharge from service which does not involve loss of pension and re-entry rights is known in Nigeria as termination appointment.
+The form of removal or discharge from service which does not involve loss of pension and re-entry rights is known in Nigeria as termination app ointment.

+Exercise 1.2 Distinguish between recorded oral warning and written warning, termination of appointment and dismissal.

-1.6 Guides to Disciplinary Action
+3.4 Guides to Disciplinary Action